armen-ghr/task_queue/README.md

 # Task Queue with Priority and Resource Limits

 This Python implementation provides a task queue that allows you to manage tasks based on their priority and required resources.
-It uses the heapq data structure to efficiently organize and access tasks.
+It uses the heap data structure to efficiently organize and access tasks.
 The code has been designed to handle thousands of tasks with different priorities and resource requirements.
 To simulate a Max Heap using Python's heapq, priorities are stored as negative values.

 ## Implementation Details